meshcloud/building-blocks/README.md

 <img width="1061" alt="image" src="https://github.com/meshcloud/Building-Blocks/assets/96071919/61c08b6e-4c07-4c8f-85d0-0791508a7951">

 ## Terraform versions
+This module has been tested using Terraform 1.4.5 and various versions to up the latest at time of release.
+We advise upgrading to the latest version of terraform.

 ## Usage
+In your meshStack "Admin area", under the "Building Blocks" section, create a new building block for the desired module.
+Insert the path of that module and all the inputs and outputs necessary including the service principal and your tenant information.
+Then wait for the terraform runner to apply you configuration and generate necessary outputs.
+For more detailed steps, please refer to the module's readme file.

 ### Service Principal
 1. Before deploying any module to the cloud environment, it is imperative to have an Azure service principal (or an IAM user in AWS, or a Service account in GCP) with appropriate permissions at the desired scope.
 It is possible to utilize an existing service principal for this purpose, or you can refer to the provided links below to set up a new service principal within the targeted environment: